tkarkuvelraja/bootstrap_carousel_extension_region_apex_plugin/README.md

-# Oracle APEX Plug-In: Slideshow
+# Oracle APEX Plug-In: Bootstrap Carousel Extension

 A carousel/slideshow is used to cycle through elements.
 A plugin to display images as a responsive slideshow.
 Special thanks to **Farzad Soltani** for his **bootstrap image carousel plugin**, that will add a bootstrap carousel with three images (static), but this plugin (**Bootstrap Carousel Extension**) will render a bootstrap carousel region based on query output (dynamic) and changing the slides can be controlled via left and right arrow keys.